britzl/throwacrow/README.md

 ## Improved version
 An improved version of the game with the above features implemented can be found in the 'improved' branch.

+## GitHub
+The latest version of this project can be found on GitHub: https://github.com/britzl/angrybirds

 ## Credits
 Game graphics by [Kenney](http://www.kenney.com) Background graphics by [MobileGameGraphics.com](http://www.mobilegamegraphics.com)